gypsymauro/wamba/README.md

 * a VNC protocol link to connect to the users's clients;
 * list of locked files;
 * simple tail of configured log files;
+* can delete parent.lock file from firefox profile

 it doens't needs authentication 'cause it's a readonly tool, at work we use it to monitor the server where Roaming Profiles and Redirected Folders are stored.